 The Open House programme for 2019 has just been released and there are some cracking places to visit.
 If you don’t already know, Open House is the one weekend each year when hundreds of buildings in London open their doors to the public for free.
 It’s a chance to nose around beautifully architected homes, sneak a peek at grand interiors like Lancaster House, or go up the latest skyscraper.
 Below are our top picks for some of the more off-beat destinations that make a great follow-up or prequel to our walks.
 Be sure to book well ahead where pre-booking is required as places go fast.

 - Fascinated (like us!) by all things sewerage?
-Hurry and book a place to visit Bazalgette’s Victorian cathedral to sewage at Abbey Mills Pumping Station, or Deephams Sewage Works in Edmonton – the fourth largest in London.
+Hurry and book a place to visit Bazalgette’s Victorian cathedral to sewage at Abbey Mills Pumping Station or the Greenwich Pumping Station (open for the first time this year).

-- St Botolph Aldgate will be putting on a demonstration of bell-ringing on Saturday.
+- Curious about how London’s bells are rung?
+St Botolph Aldgate will be putting on a demonstration on Sunday.